 One of my obsessions in the early 1980s was the emerging world of online databases… Lockheed’s Dialog system and others.
 Youngsters can think of this as paleo-Googlage, with very limited datasets (by today’s standards) centralized in corporate servers.
 This article in Byte covers some of the potential of these tools, and near the end takes on one issue that has indeed become huge: copyright.
-It’s funny to read this now, almost 40 years later, and realize how provocative was the thought of online image storage and how challenging the issues of indexing.
+It’s funny to read this now, 40 years later, and realize how provocative was the thought of online image storage and how challenging the issues of indexing.
 This was written in the era of text-only terminals, and connect time was a dollar or more a minute.

 by Steven K. Roberts

 How many times have you experienced the frustration of showing someone your computer system and finding yourself confronted with such questions as: “Can I ask it something?” or “Have you got anything in there on me?”
 Thanks to a wealth of naive fiction and movies, the general public (still) thinks of even the smallest computer as a great, mysterious storehouse of information that dwarfs human minds and invades personal privacy.